IanWhitney/hstore_radio_buttons/README.md

 And once processed and saved, the hstore would look like:

     {'gender' => 'female', 'favorite barn animal' => 'sheep'}

+Persisted hstore data is stored in the hstore_radio_data table.

 And, of course, this perisisted data is used to mark the correct radio buttons as 'selected' when the form is loaded later.